alpha14/hal42/README.md

 		"sasl": true
     },
     "server": "irc.freenode.net",
+    "master": { // the bot will forward their private messages to primaryChan "Alpha14": true,
+		"Emeraude": true
+	},
-    "master": ["Alpha14", "Emeraude"], // the bot will forward their private messages "welcomeMessage": "Bienvenue %s !" // welcome message, "%s" will be replaced by the name of the user "goodbyeMessage": "À la prochaine %s !" // same as welcomeMessage, but when a user logout "responseTime": [2, 5], // will answer between 2 and 5 seconds later (an int could also be used)
+	"welcomeMessage": "Bienvenue %s !" // welcome message, "%s" will be replaced by the name of the user "goodbyeMessage": "À la prochaine %s !" // same as welcomeMessage, but when a user logout "responseTime": [2, 5], // will answer between 2 and 5 seconds later (an int could also be used)